CHH/CHH.github.io/_posts/2011-10-28-what-i-like-about-tilt.markdown

 ---
 title: What I like about Tilt
 layout: post
+tags:
+    - Opinion
+excerpt: >
-excerpt: Tilt is a templating library for Ruby.
+    Tilt is a templating library for Ruby.
 It's kind of an aggregator for templating engines &mdash; and I like it.
 ---
 [Tilt](https://github.com/rtomayko/tilt) is a templating *library* for **Ruby**.
 It's not an engine, but kind of an aggregator for templating engines and provides